 As it turns out the artists market, Feria de Artesanos de Plaza Francia, was behind us and what we’d seen was just the start of a line of stalls meandering up the hill and surrounding the entrance to the Recoleta Cemetery.
 I can’t say there was anything particularly appealing to me at this market and that you wouldn’t find in any type of street fair the world over except the Buenos Aires labeled mate gourds or sketches of tango dancers.
 I’m probably still going to take home a fine belt but I wouldn’t make the trip here just to get one.

 The Recoleta Cemetery is one of the key tourist destinations of Buenos Aires and the first time I have felt surrounded by tourists in this vast city.
-Smaller and newer than I would have imagined, it was underwhelming compared to our visit several years ago to the cemeteries in New Orelean’s French Quarter.
-If you’re from a country where the dead are buried under ground, then a trip into this necropolis with its row after row of mausoleums would be interesting, but if you’ve seen the dead interned in elaborate settings before, and you’re only in BA for a short time, skip this and go eat steak with the living.
+Smaller and newer than I would have imagined, it was underwhelming compared to our visit several years ago to the cemeteries in New Orlean’s French Quarter.
+If you’re from a country where the dead are buried underground, then a trip into this necropolis with its row after row of mausoleums would be interesting, but if you’ve seen the dead interred in elaborate settings before, and you’re only in BA for a short time, skip this and go eat steak with the living.
 Unless you hire a guide.

 This isn’t to say you can’t enjoy yourself here without a guide.
 We did.
 Being among the memorialized dead is always an introspective experience.
 The day was sunny, the mall behind with people heading to the movies added a touch of surreality, and the living continue as they will when our turn comes to join the dead.
 Among the elaborately maintained tombs where family members are still being added and the internments current, it was enjoyable to take pictures of the many forgotten and neglected tombs.

 I’d not head back to this on our next trip, nor would I particularly recommend it for anyone here less than a week, but if you’re here for more than a week, well, then why not?
 The market is on the weekends so it makes sense to combine these if possible.
-It’s about a twenty minute walk from the the D Line’s Pueyrredón Subte stop.
+It’s about a twenty-minute walk from the D Line’s Pueyrredón Subte stop.